 How we communicate with ourselves directly affects the way we communicate with others.

 What If you tell yourself that life is bad, that you are upset and you despair, maybe you might say you are just ok, average, feeling low.
 If that’s what you tell yourself, how does that translate to everyone else?

 What about paranoia?
 What are people thinking about you?
 Are they staring?
 Are they talking about you?
 This communication to yourself directly affects how others communicate with you, put another way the quality of your life is directly affected by the way you communicate with yourself.

-I just watched a movie called “After Earth” and while its theme has nothing to do with me or my story, nor am I a film critic, all I will say is that it was ok.
-There is a quote in the movie which makes perfect sense to me:
+I watched a movie called “After Earth” and while its theme has nothing to do with me or my story, there is a quote in the movie which makes perfect sense to me:

 “Fear is not real.
 The only place that fear can exist is in our thoughts of the future.
 It is a product of our imagination, causing us to fear things that do not at present and may not ever exist.
 That is near insanity.
-Do not misunderstand me danger is very real but fear is a choice.
-We are all telling ourselves a story and that day mine (His story, once he realised that fear is a choice) changed.”
+Do not misunderstand me danger is very real but fear is a choice.”

-I not suggesting we live in a dream world (although many people do, happily) but I do believe that we all have a choice.
-Some people will say they are not ready to make the choice yet, or they can’t or it’s not easy.
+Some people who look different will say they are not ready to make the choice yet, or they can’t or it’s not easy.